aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/determine-if-paper-size-of-worksheet-is-automatic/_index.md

 - [samplePageSetupIsAutomaticPaperSize-False.xlsx](48496681.xlsx)
 - [samplePageSetupIsAutomaticPaperSize-True.xlsx](48496682.xlsx)

-and finds if the paper size of their first worksheet is automatic or not.
-In Microsoft Excel, you can check if the paper size is automatic or not via the Page Setup window as shown in this screenshot.
+and determines whether the paper size of their first worksheet is automatic.
+In Microsoft Excel, you can check if the paper size is automatic via the Page Setup window as shown in this screenshot.

 ![todo:image_alt_text](determine-if-paper-size-of-worksheet-is-automatic_1.png)